Fire Marshal: Scott Brooks

 Technical Inspections: These are conducted in conjunction with the Building Official, Electrical Inspectors, Zoning Inspectors, Mechanical and Plumbing Inspectors, and Building Inspectors from Community Planning & Development.
 These inspections are conducted at the property owner’s request, referral from basic fire inspections, and via citizen complaints of building hazards.
 Inspections are conducted to determine suitability of a building for use and occupancy.

-Origin and cause determination of fires that occur in the City are conducted by the Fire Marshals when there are suspicious circumstances, high loss, injury/fatality, and when the cause is not obvious to the Incident Commander.
+Origin and cause determination of fires that occur in the City are conducted by the Fire Marshal when there are suspicious circumstances, high loss, injury/fatality, and when the cause is not obvious to the Incident Commander.

 Knox Key Vault Program